AmbireTech/adex-protocol/README.md

 However, header bidding is very rapidly replacing RTB in the adtech industry.
 Header bidding is when all the bids are pulled in the browser, evaluated and then the preferred bids are sent to the ad exchange.
 In AdEx, there is no classic ad exchange, but what we do is even more convenient: we pull all information about demand (campaigns, bids) in the browser, and directly select the bid depending on what we know about the user, therefore implementing targeting without revealing the user's profile.

 In other words, in AdEx, advertisers can bid for an impression in real-time, but we do not implement classic real-time bidding.

-### Header bidding

-@TOOD header bidding. is real time

-### Smart Platform, state channels

-@TODO

-Then, using that state channel, the campaign would be executed by various different publishers, all competing for the best price per goal they can offer.
-Despite the fact the state channel is only between two parties (advertiser and the smart platform), the state represented by the channel will contain a tree of the publisher's earnings, and they can withdraw as soon as someone checkpoints the channel on-chain.
-The channel is a uni-directional payment channel, as with each next message, the total earnings of the publishers would increase, depleting the total deposit by the advertiser.

-Despite the interactions being only between two parties, the model is trustless - if the demand would not recognize events and accept the new state, the supply (publishers) can immediately stop serving impressions and exit by settling the channel.

-In this case, publishers may withdraw their earnings at any time, by submitting a state signed by a supermajority of the channel validators, and proving (via a merkle proof) that their balance is in the state.

-See [smart-platform.md](/components/smart-platform.md) for details on how this is realized.